Study of $D_{s}^{+} \rightarrow f_{0}(980)\rho^+$ and $\phi \pi^+$ decays through $D_{s}^{+}\rightarrow \pi^{+}\pi^{+}\pi^{-}\pi^{0}$

 where $\epsilon$ is the acceptance function determined with phase-space (PHSP) MC samples generated with a uniform distribution over final particles' momentum of $D^{+}_{s} \to \pi^{+}\pi^{+}\pi^{-}\pi^{0}$ decays, $B_{\epsilon}(\bm{x})$ is defined as $B(\bm{x})/\epsilon$, and $R_{4}{\rm d}\bm{x}$ is an element of four-body PHSP.
 The normalization integral in the denominator is calculated by the MC technique described in Ref.~\cite{CLEO:2012beo}.

 In the amplitude analysis, the initial model is constructed from those significant components known to be present, namely $\phi\pi^{+}$, $\omega\pi^{+}$, $f_{0}(980)\rho^{+}$ , and $f_{0}(1370)\rho^{+}$.
 Then, further components are added, one at a time, to the fit.
 The statistical significance of a component is calculated from the resulting change of likelihood and number of degrees of freedom.
 Only those components with significance larger than $5\sigma$ are retained for the optimal model.
+Some components, such as non-resonance, $f_0(1500)$ and $a_2(1320)$, because of limited siginificance, are not included in the model.
 The dominant Cabibbo-favored process $D^{+}_{s} \to f_{0}(1370)\rho^{+}$ is selected as the reference component, with its phase fixed to zero and magnitude to unity.
 The coefficients of the isospin-related sub-decays of the $\phi$, $\omega$, and $a_1$ are related by Clebsch-Gordan coefficients.
 The final model contains eleven components, as listed in Table~\ref{tab:amptab}.
-The mass projections of the fit are shown in Fig.~\ref{fig:ampfit}.
+The mass projections of the fit are shown in Fig.~\ref{fig:ampfit}, and the angular distribution of final state $\pi$ mesons can be found in Ref.~\cite{Supplement}.
 The contribution of the $n^{\text{th}}$ component relative to the total BF is quantified by the fit fraction~(FF) defined as $\text{FF}_{n}=\int |\rho_{n} A_{n}(\bm{x})|^{2} R_{4} {\rm d}\bm{x} / \int |M(\bm{x})|^{2} R_{4} {\rm d}\bm{x}$.
 The measured phases and FFs for the different components in the optimal fit are listed in Table~\ref{tab:amptab}.
+Dominant interference is found to be from $f_0(980)$.
+The mass projections for contributions from different components, and the interference from $f_0(980)$ can be found at Ref.~\cite{Supplement}.